Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/01-aie_lenet_tutorial/README.md

 ```
 Scp -r *.csv *_summary <user>@10.10.71.101:<path>
 ```
-Then run the Vitis analyzer on the summary file, for example, `xclbin.ex.run_summary`
+Then run the Vitis analyzer on the summary file, for example, `xclbin.run_summary`

 The following is the snapshot of the time trace for the LeNet design run.